hashb/chenna.me/_posts/2019-10-20-captain-s-log-stardate-26-0325-00.md

 I have decided to start this process again.
-This will hopefully serve as a documentation of my work as well as help me realize all the things I have accomplised over the week.
+This will hopefully serve as a documentation of my work as well as help me realize all the things I have accomplished over the week.

 I will create a post every Sunday and fill it up over the week.
 I decided to call this Captain's log inspired by Star Trek.
 I will write a more